 The team at the Center of Hope is devoted to providing optimal care of individuals with ALS, and to participating in the search for a cure through clinical research.
-Read more here about the focus of each specialist at the center, or click here to meet the staff.
+Click here to meet the staff.
 For an update on the national recommendations regarding multidisciplinary care, click here for the American Academy of Neurology's Practice Parameter Report on Multidisciplinary Care.

 FAQs About Clinic

 How do I contact someone at the Center?
 Where is it located?